Expiration Date of Entry Visa

 The immigration inspector may staple a new Form I-94 into your passport (if you enter via land crossing), noting your original admission number from your Form I-20 and your SEVIS number."
 Otherwise, if you enter by air or sea, it is good practice to print up and keep a copy of your the electronic I-94.

 Travel to and from Canada, Mexico and Neighboring Islands

+You SHOULD ALWAYS CHECK with the nearest Canadian, Mexican or other country to see if citizens from your country need to apply for a visa.
 If you are taking a trip of fewer than 30 days to Canada, Mexico, or neighboring islands (Bermuda, Bahamas, and all Caribbean islands except Cuba), you may reenter the U.S. even if the F-1 or J-1 Entry Visa in your passport has expired.
-Please check with the Director of International Student Programs before departure.
+Please check with the Associate Director of OIIL before departure as regulations may change.

 Males between the ages of 16 and 45 from the following countries may be affected by special registration: Bangladesh, Egypt, Indonesia, Jordan, Kuwait, Pakistan, Saudi Arabia, Afghanistan, Algeria, Bahrain, Eritrea, Lebanon, Morocco, North Korea, Oman, Qatar, Somalia, Tunisia, United Arab Emirates, Yemen, Iran, Iraq, Libya, Sudan and Syria.
 But anyone can be required to "special register" by the Port of Entry official.

 Special registrants also have to register their departure from the U.S. Anyone who fails to do so may be denied reentry into the U.S. There are also specially designated "ports of departure & entry."
 Please consult the Associate Director of the Office of Intercultural & International Life if you are leaving the U.S.